GemHunter - Author, Martial Artist, Artist, Rattlesnake Wrangler & More

-One of my favorite was Grizzly Creek, which hosts the largest iolite gems in the world including some of more than a hundred thousand carats.
-During reconnaissance, I picked up a detrital 24,150-carat iolite and carried it out in my backpack (the size of a football from the New England Patriots) & exhibited it at the WGS building on the UW Campus in Laramie.
-That one gem potentially host $500,000 to $2.5 million in gems based on weight alone.
-But much larger iolites were found in outcrop that I could not fit in my backpack because some were as large as Smart cars.
-Then there were millions of carats of gem-quality kyanite.
+One of my favorite discoveries was Grizzly Creek, which hosts the largest iolite gems in the world including some of more than a hundred thousand carats.
+During reconnaissance, I picked up a detrital 24,150-carat iolite and carried it out in my backpack (the size of a football fresh from the New England Patriots air pump) & exhibited it at the WGS building on the UW Campus in Laramie.
+That one rock potentially hosts $500,000 to $2.5 million in gems based on weight alone.
+But much larger iolites were left in outcrop that I could not fit in my backpack because some were as large as Smart cars.
+And there were millions of carats of gem-quality kyanite.

 At Cedar Rim, I recovered boulders of common opal weighing >77,000 carats.
 Opal was identified in parts of 40 km2 area making this one of the largest opal fields in the world.
 I was led to the deposit following information from a local rock hound from Riverton - and this was based on geological reports by the US Geological Survey, who mentioned opalized rock in passing.
 In the area, I came across millions of carats of common opal, agate, and the first specimens of mexican fire opal and common black opal found in Wyoming with traces of precious opal.
 The size of the deposit was incredible.